Some courses displayed may not be offered every year.

 RAPOSO, MIGLIO,MARQUES-PASCUAL

-Prerequisite: SPAN 16A and 16B or SPAN 25 (may be taken concurrently).
+Prerequisite: SPAN 16B or SPAN 25 (may be taken concurrently).

 Introduction to linguistic theories, methods, and problems as applied to Spanish.
 Taught in Spanish with Spanish examples.